13588112254/littlefs/README.md

-## The little filesystem
+## littlefs

-A little fail-safe filesystem designed for embedded systems.
+A little fail-safe filesystem designed for microcontrollers.

 ```
    | | |     .---._____